 There are private and public healthcare services available.
 Minor ailments can be taken care of at most of the clinics.
 However, for more serious cases, you may need a hospital.
 Many of the Government hospitals might not be as you will expect them to be, but they are still capable of helping you.
 Private hospitals are also available in Ecuador but might be more costly.
 The doctors and dentists here are well trained and speak Spanish, some of them also English.
 There are also several pharmacies open at all hours.

-- Weather: The winter weather in Ecuador will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Ecuador will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Ecuador you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.